Showing posts with label emotions. Show all posts

 Thursday, December 6, 2018

-#46.
+#45.
 The Goddesses of the Glacier [evolutionary psychology]

-Sorry, not found on Unsplash.
 (Spirits are flying in bearing mukluks and a parka.)

 Can having long hair really confer such a benefit under cold conditions?
 The anecdotal evidence supporting this idea seems abundant.
 For example, go to the site shown below

 for a near-unanimous list of affirmative replies to the question: ‘Does long hair keep you warm?’
-One respondent in particular (#32), from Sweden, seems to have exactly reproduced the method for ensuring this that must have been used in eras of glaciation, assuming that our distant forbears could at least make themselves simple parkas out of animal skins.
+One respondent (#32), from Sweden, seems to have exactly reproduced the method for ensuring this that must have been used in eras of glaciation, assuming that our distant forbears could at least make themselves simple parkas out of animal skins.

 They would have supplemented this protection by tucking their long hair down inside the parka.
 Leaving it outside would have been good fashion but bad engineering, since the locks would have been quickly parted by the first gust of wind and precious, life-saving body heat lost.

-I find that this situation suddenly makes better aesthetic sense if you imagine this long hair as tousled in the males and smooth and perfect-looking in the females (and perhaps only in the portion showing above the neckline.)
+I find that this situation suddenly makes better aesthetic sense if you imagine this long hair as tousled in the males and smooth and perfect-looking in the females and perhaps only in the portion showing above the neckline.
 Seen this way, both males and females look gorgeous in the imagination and the aesthetic problem is solved.
 I call this the "rock-star solution."
 The females could have smoothed their hair by lubricating it with oil and brushing, and a brush is not hard to make.
 Meanwhile, the males would only need their fingers for cultivating a charming, insouciant look.

 While writing this, I was struck by the amount of detailed information I was able to retrieve from my own aesthetic preferences, some of which would have evolved under stringent, cold-climate conditions to produce mate choices favoring traits with survival value.